wedesoft/hornetseye-doc/docs/Installation.md

     sudo gem install hornetseye-dc1394

-Alternatively you can build the Ruby extension from source as follows:

-    rake
-    sudo rake install

 ### hornetseye-ffmpeg

+**hornetseye-ffmpeg** is useful for reading and writing video files with optional audio data.
+This Ruby extension requires the FFMpeg development headers.
+You can install them as follows:

+    sudo aptitude install libavformat-dev

+To install this Ruby extension, use the following command:

+    sudo gem install hornetseye-ffmpeg

 ### hornetseye-frame